magicstep/magicstep.github.io/viatc/index.md

 ![viatc_logo credit: https://github.com/linxinhong](https://magicstep.github.io/viatc/viatc_logo.jpg?raw=true "viatc_logo")
 <sub>image credit: <A href="https://github.com/linxinhong" target="_blank">https://github.com/linxinhong</a></sub><br>
-This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from <a href="www.ghisler.com">ghisler.com</a>
+This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from <a taraget="_blank" href="https://www.ghisler.com">ghisler.com</a>
 ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):